GriddleGriddle/griddle-docs/pages/docs/api/index.md

   *  *Cell*: The Cell component to render
 * **RowContainer**: The component that connects to the redux store and context to get the list of visible columns and obtain other data that the `Row` view component needs.
 Expected prop(s) are:
   *  *griddleKey*: The row key automatically provided by Griddle for the given row record.
+* **SettingsToggle**: The component that is responsible for toggling the visible state of `Settings` component.
+Expected prop(s):
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *onClick*: The event that should fire when clicking the show/hide settings button
+  *  *text*: The text that should display in the button
+* **SettingsToggleContainer**: The component that is responsible for wiring up actionCreators/other methods and obtaining data for the `SettingsToggle` component.
+* **SettingsWrapper**: The component that wraps both the `SettingsToggle` and `Settings` components.
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *isEnabled*: Should any settings components (e.g. `SettingsToggle` / `Settings` ) be displayed
+  *  *isVisible*: Should the `Settings` component be displayed currently
+  *  *SettingsToggle*: The `SettingsToggle` component to be rendered
+  *  *Settings*: The `Settings` component to be renered
+* **SettingsWrapperContainer**: The container component that is responsible for interacting with the context and store to pass props to the `SettingsWrapper` component
+* **Settings**: The component responsible for rendering the `Settings` that Griddle uses. `Settings` consists of a series of `SettingsComponents` defined by core Griddle and plugins (more documentation is coming on how to setup `SettingsComponents`)
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *settingsComponents*: Array of components to display inside `Settings`
+* **SettingsContainer**: Component responsible for interacting with context / store to obtain props to pass into the `Settings` component
 * **Table**: The view component responsible for rendering the `table` tag and its children.
 Expected prop(s) are:
   *  *className*: The className to apply to this component
   *  *style*: The style to apply to this component
+  *  *visibleRows*: The number of visible rows
   *  *TableHeading*: The TableHeading component to render
   *  *TableBody*: The table body component to render
+  *  *NoResults*: The no results component that will be rendered if there are no results
 * **TableContainer**: The component that connects to the redux store and context to get the data that the `Table` view component needs
 * **TableBody**: The component that defines the `tbody` element for use in the datagrid.
 Expected prop(s) are:
   *  *className*: The className to apply to this component